garrandall/popular-music-data/tracks/throw-ya-gunz-onyx.md

 Buck buck like you don't care

-Uh-oh!!
+Uh-oh!
 Heads up, cause we're droppin some shit
 On your now shot-skills, Onyx tec-9 for a while
 Keep your eyes open in the fight, I'ma swell em
 The hardcore style, rowdy n wild, hits I'ma sell em (sell em)